 The Library is open to registered readers: to apply for reading privileges, please review the Library Access Policy below.

-For general admission to the gardens and galleries, please see the Hours and Admission page on The Huntington's main website.
+For general admission and hours to the gardens and galleries, please see the Visit page on The Huntington's main website.

 The Library welcomes inquiries about its collections and requests for reproductions from everyone, including members of the public and off-site researchers.
 Questions may be submitted via the online form or by emailing firstname.lastname@example.org.